henrybourne/henrybourne.github.io/about.markdown

 ## LIPA
 ### Visiting Professional

 I was a Visiting Professional for 12 years.
 I led a module on programming and audio processing for final year graduate students, comprising a basic introduction to C++, with the final assessment being the creation of a real-time audio unit plugin using JUCE.
-Most students had never written a single line of code prior to this module.
-The module ran for ten sessions, each three hours long.
-The high quality of output from this intensive period demonstrates my ability to effectively communicate, motivate, and teach.

 [https://www.lipa.ac.uk](https://www.lipa.ac.uk)